top of page

 Individual Therapy

-I am here to support you in healing yourself and moving forward with your life goals.
-I work with you to overcome the obstacles preventing you from having the life you want to live.
+Our clinicians are here to support you in healing yourself and moving forward with your life goals.
+We work with you to overcome the obstacles preventing you from having the life you want to live.
 Obstacles may present in the form of unhealthy life patterns, traumatic life events ranging from repeated childhood trauma and domestic violence to medical complications and chronic pain, grief, divorce and other major life changes.

 Treatment Modalities Offered: